timetraveller-123/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
    * Run `java --version` in your command terminal to see the java version.
+   * For both `Mac` and `Window` user click [here](https://nus-cs2103-ay2324s1.github.io/website/admin/programmingLanguages.html) for a guide to download the required `java` language for your computer.

 2. Download the latest `PharmHub.jar` from [here](https://github.com/AY2324S1-CS2103T-W08-4/tp/releases).
+    * For `Mac` users remember to use your command terminal and navigate to the correct directory with `cd` then run `java -jar PharmHub.jar`.

 3. Copy the file to the folder you want to use as the _home folder_ for your PharmHub.